 Kā Pūtea Scholarships are awarded based on applicants’ academic achievements and their engagement with whānau, hapū or iwi-related activities.

-Applications for this year’s funding round open Monday 15 February and close on Friday 16 April 2021.
+Applications for this year’s funding round open Monday 15 February and closed 5pm Friday 23 April 2021.

 Available Funding – Undergraduate Scholarships (Certificate to Level 7)